Skip to content

 No. DFAT requires a neutral expression with your mouth closed.
 A slight, natural relaxation of the face is fine, but anything that could be described as a smile — especially showing teeth — will be rejected.

-The dimensions are the same (35 × 45 mm).
-Children under 12 months do not need to have both eyes open.
-No other person can appear in the frame, including hands supporting the child.
+The size range is the same (35–40 mm × 45–50 mm).
+Children under 12 months do not need to have both eyes open or a neutral expression.
+No other person can appear in the frame, including hands supporting the child — a plain white sheet or towel works as a background for an infant lying down.

 Get It Right the First Time